chi6rag/how-credit-card-processing-works/ebook/ch4/README.md

 During the authorization, the hotel wanted to ensure that John had enough credit on his card to pay for incidental expenses like ordering movies, meals, and laundry.
 Since there is no way to know how much expense John will incur during his stay, the authorization is performed for a reasonable amount.
 Depending on the type of the hotel this authorization amount might range from $250.00 to $25000.00 or even higher.

-The authorization amount gives guarantee to the hotel that the authorized amount is avaliable to the customer in case the customer indeed has to pay that much amount.
+The authorization amount gives guarantee to the hotel that the authorized amount is available to the customer in case the customer indeed has to pay that much amount.
 Note that no charge is made against the card at this time.

 Note that authorization does count towards your limit.
 Let's say that John's credit card has a limit of $1500.
 If the hotel authorizes his card for $500, then his credit limit is decreased by that amount.
 Now if he attempts to buy a flight ticket to London and the cost is more than $1000, his credit card will be declined.